WesSouza/wes.dev/src/content/blog/2023-01-15-b-is-assignable-to-the-constraint-of-type-t-but-t-could-be-instantiated-with-a-different-subtype-of-constraint-a.md

 date: '2023-01-15T21:23:12.893Z'
 tags: ['typescript', 'generics', 'javascript']
 published: true
+wes95_file: '/C/My_Documents/Blog/B is assignable to the constraint of type T.doc'
 ---

 This error has plagued me for years now.
 And [thanks to Inigo I finally understood the problem](https://stackoverflow.com/a/70392066/572647).